St. Pius V Catholic Church

 Click here for Lenten Message from Pope Francis.

 Click here for Lenten schedule and special offerings to help us celebrate Lent.

 Click here for more information about the St. Pius V Fabulous Fish Fry

 On Line Giving

 In addition to collections on Sunday, St. Pius V utilizes on-line giving.
 On-line giving is a way to ensure that the contributions you want to make to this parish family are regular and timely.
 To enroll is simple.
 Go here, and follow the simple directions to establish an account.
 Once you have established your account, you will be asked to indicate how much you want to give, how often and for what If you have questions regarding establishing an on-line giving account, please be in contact with Fr.
 John at 314-772-1525, ext.
 207.

 The Annual Catholic Appeal

 The Annual Catholic Appeal supports hundreds of ministries and programs to meet the real needs of the most vulnerable in our City.
 Approximately 91 cents out of every dollar raised through the Annual Appeal goes back into the community in the form of direct services.
 St. Pius V parishioners are always very generous in the Appeal, but we always receive more from the Appeal than we give.
+View the 2014 ACA Video here, and learn about how your donations help!
 Click here to give to the Annual Catholic Appeal.
 Thank you for your generosity.